nginxinc/nginx-loadbalancer-kubernetes/docs/tls/README.md

 # Securing communication between NLK and NGINX Plus with TLS / mTLS

-> [!WARNING]
-> THIS FEATURE IS IN DEVELOPMENT.
-THIS NOTICE WILL BE REMOVED WHEN THE IMPLEMENTATION IS COMPLETE.

 This document describes how to configure TLS / mTLS to secure communication between NLK and NGINX Plus.

 For development and test environments, using secure communication may not be necessary; however, in production environments